-While a copyright owner plainly must serve a notification on a service provider to compel it to disable access to or remove a link or other information location tool, and a service provider in turn must respond expeditiously to the notification to benefit from the liability limitation, the provisions governing counter notifications have no applicability to the information location tools safe harbor, even though some
+While a copyright owner plainly must serve a notification on a service provider to compel it to disable access to or remove a link or other information location tool, and a ser-

 317 U.S.C.A. § 512(d); see also Columbia Pictures Industries, Inc. v.
 Fung, 710 F.3d 1020, 1046-47 (9th Cir.
 2013) (holding the operator of Bit-Torrent tracker sites ineligible for the information location tools safe harbor where the defendant was aware of facts and circumstances from which infringing activity was apparent, received a direct financial benefit from infringing activity and had the right and ability to control such activity); see generally supra § 4.12[6] (analyzing these factors).